-Escalate dose if study drug is tolerated, otherwise maintain on 1 tablet
+\Escalate dose if study tablet is tolerated, otherwise maintain on 1 tablet

-‡ Add oral antibiotic/change topical therapy if response is inadequate
+‡ Add antibiotic taken by mouth/change topical therapy if response to study tablet is inadequate

-Participants will be informed of their treatment allocation after 24 weeks.
+\\Participants will be informed of their treatment allocation after 24 weeks.
 Participants in either arm may seek to use spironolactone after this time.